webos-hackathon/webos-hackathon/README.md

 webOS TV supports JavaScript services created using Node.js.
 These services can perform background processing, low-level networking, access the file system, and more.
 Apps can access webOS JavaScript services through the webOS TV System Bus.

-## Table of Contents

-The webinar will cover the following topics:

-1. First-App
-2. App-Basics
-3. JS-Service
-4. webOS-TV-Sample-Apps

 Join us to explore the exciting world of webOS-TV development and bring your innovative ideas to life!

 For any inquiries, please contact us at [webos-hackathon@lge.com](mailto:webos-hackathon@lge.com).